We Can Help You File for Chapter 7 Bankruptcy in Missouri or Kansas

 The first step is to file your bankruptcy petition, which lists your assets, debts, and income/expenses.
 Filers must provide the Trustee with supporting financial documentation.
 You will also need to take credit counseling before the initial filing process.

 An automatic stay goes into effect when you file your Chapter 7 bankruptcy case.
 For as long as the automatic stay remains in effect, creditors cannot continue collection attempts, and must stop any lawsuits, garnishments, repossessions, and foreclosures.
+This will stop creditors from harrassing you.

 Additionally, you must attend the meeting of creditors with the bankruptcy Trustee.
 At the meeting, you may answer questions about your finances and bankruptcy petition.
 You will receive a discharge on your debts upon completing the remaining requirements.

 Our Kansas City bankruptcy lawyers offer extensive assistance during the entire bankruptcy process.
-Prior and during your case, we’ll assist you with gathering the following documents:
+Prior to and during your case, we’ll assist you with gathering the following documents:

 - A copy of the last two years of your federal and Missouri or Kansas tax returns;